 Begin by determining the number of moles you have for every reactant.
 If you have a gas or liquid, multiply the given volume by the given density and then divide all of that by molecular weight.
 For solids just divide the reactant’s mass by molecular weight.

 Create a balanced equation.
-Just take the molecular weight and multiply it by the amount of moles, as determined in the equation.
+Just take the molecular weight and multiply it by the number of moles, as determined in the equation.
 The reactant that possesses the smallest number of moles is what limits your reaction.

 You can now calculate theoretical yield of the moles.
 Use the chemical equation to accomplish this.
-Just multiply the ratio of both the product and the limiting reactant with the amount of moles of limiting reactant you have. (ex.
+Just multiply the ratio of both the product and the limiting reactant with the number of moles of limiting reactant you have. (ex.
 If 4AI + 3O2 = 2 AI2O3 , limiting reactant is AI.
 Divide number of AI moles by two, since it takes four to make 2 AI2O3.)

-Finally, to get theoretical yield, you’ll need to multiply the amount of moles of the product by the molecular weight of the product.
+Finally, to get theoretical yield, you’ll need to multiply the number of moles of the product by the molecular weight of the product.
 (Ex.
 0.5 moles of AI2O3 multiplied by the molecular weight of AI2O3 is approximately 101.96 grams per mole.
 This means that the theoretical yield is 50.98 grams.)